Full Moon Herbal Bath Limpia

 Shower ahead of time so that your body is clean and ready for this beautiful ritual.

-2. Light a white glass encased 7-day candle (known as a deity or sanctuary candle) and offer prayers to Creator or God, Goddess, or Higher Power, in gratitude for the good medicine of the herbs and plants that have been given to us to use for our good health and well-being.
-Ask for protection and blessings from Creator, Good Healing Spirits, Grandmother Moon, and your Guides.
+Light a white glass encased 7-day candle (known as a deity or sanctuary candle) and offer prayers to Creator or God, Goddess, or Higher Power, in gratitude for the good medicine of the herbs and plants that have been given to us to use for our good health and well-being.
+Ask for protection and blessings from Creator, the Spirit of Water, Mother Earth, Good Healing Spirits, Grandmother Moon, and your Guides.